A measurement of two-photon exchange in Super-Rosenbluth separations with positron beams: Proposed positron Super-Rosenbluth measurements

 Corresponding electron measurements could be taken with a factor of 10 or more increase in beam current, meaning that the electron measurements could be performed with minimal beam time for running, plus overhead for the required beam energy changes.
 While one could compare the positron SR separations to polarization measurements directly, as was done with the electron SR (illustrated in Fig.~\ref{fig:SR_pos_elec}), comparing electron and positron SR measurements doubles the size of the TPE effects observed in extracting the Rosenbluth slope or the deviations from linearity since the TPE contributions have the opposite sign for positrons and electrons.
 It also makes the comparison independent of TPE contributions to the polarization observables, although these are believed to be very small~\cite{Guichon:2003qm,Afanasev:2005ex,Meziane:2010xc}.

 Note that the uncertainties in $R_p$ should match those from experiment E01-001~\cite{Qattan:2004ht} assuming measurements at identical kinematics.
 However, there is an additional gain that comes from the increased reach in $\varepsilon$ possible with an 11~GeV beam (compared to the 4.7~GeV (5.15~GeV) maximum beam energy from the Hall A (Hall C) measurement).
 This increases the lever arm in $\varepsilon$ by a factor of 1.5 for $Q^2=4.1$~GeV$^2$, reducing the extracted uncertainty in $R_p$ by an identical factor, making the positron measurement at least as precise as the completed electron measurement, or allowing for comparable precision at higher $Q^2$ values.
 Therefore, at the cost of additional overhead for beam energy changes, the $Q^2$ range could be increased somewhat while yielding precision identical to the previous measurement, and additional measurements could be added for several $Q^2$ values below 3~GeV$^2$, where the run times are minimal.

 Figure~\ref{fig:kinematics} shows an example of the kinematic coverage that would be possible using three different values of the beam energy per pass.
 Note that these linac settings also allow for a measurement at 5.7~GeV$^2$ (not assumed in the scenario presented above), given additional time or running with higher luminosity.
 It would also allow for significantly improved checks on linearity, with more points and a wider range in $\varepsilon$ for $Q^2$ values up to 2-3~GeV$^2$.
-Changing from 3 $Q^2$ points from 2.64-4.1~GeV$^2$ to a total of 8 $Q^2$ values from 0.5-4.5~Gev$^2$, with additional $\varepsilon$ points for measurements below $Q^2=2.5$~GeV$^2$, would only increase the measurements by 3-5 days.
+Changing from 3 $Q^2$ points from 2.64-4.1~GeV$^2$ to a total of 8 $Q^2$ values from 0.5-4.5~GeV$^2$, with additional $\varepsilon$ points for measurements below $Q^2=2.5$~GeV$^2$, would only increase the measurements by 3-5 days.
+Figure~\ref{fig:results} shows projections for the proposed measurements on positrons (and electrons), compared to a subset of polarization measurements and the E01-001~\cite{Qattan:2004ht} Super-Rosenbluth results.